 Latest news from the Secretariat of the CBD

-- Statement by David Cooper, Acting Executive Secretary of the Convention on Biological Diversity, on the occasion of the International Day of Forests 21 March 2023
+- Statement by David Cooper, Acting Executive Secretary of the Convention on Biological Diversity, on the occasion of the International Mountain Day, 11 December 2023

-- Statement by David Cooper, Acting Executive Secretary of the Convention on Biological Diversity, on the occasion of the International Women's Day 8 March 2023
+- Statement by David Cooper, Acting Executive Secretary of the Convention on Biological Diversity, on the occasion of the Soil Day, 5 December 2023